NILADRI-BANIK/My-Portfolio/README.md

 > A modern, interactive portfolio showcasing creative projects, skills, and experience — designed with smooth animations and elegant visuals.

 ---
+Here’s an elegant description of your portfolio and its key features:

+---

+✨ **Portfolio Overview**
+This portfolio is a sleek, modern web experience designed to showcase my technical skills, creative projects, and professional journey.
+It features smooth animations, interactive 3D elements, and a clean, responsive layout that adapts beautifully across devices.

+🔑 **Key Features**

+* **Interactive 3D Hero Section** – Engages visitors instantly with animated Three.js visuals.
+* **Dark Mode Aesthetic** – Elegant and easy on the eyes.
+* **Responsive Design** – Fully optimized for desktop, tablet, and mobile screens.
+* **"Let's Talk" Contact Form** – Integrated with EmailJS for real-time communication.
+* **Client Testimonials** – Showcasing positive feedback with animated cards.
+* **Copy Email & Resume Download Button** – A creative one-click action for recruiters.
+* **Smooth Scroll and Animations** – Powered by Framer Motion for a polished user experience.
+* **Technology Stack Section** – Displays my tools and tech expertise with eye-catching logos.

+---

+Would you like me to turn this into a paragraph or use it in your `README.md`?

 ## 🚀 Project Setup & Tech Stack